top of page

 privacy and duty of care

-Additionally, students are digital natives, while parents and teachers are not.
-All of this means we need easy-to-use, powerful tools to help these teachers support students online.
+Students these days are digital natives, while parents and teachers are not.
+We need easy-to-use, powerful tool like Senso to help these teachers support students online.

 We have BYOD, how can we better improve online security?